ariga/atlas/doc/md/knowledge-center/mysql/generated_columns.md

 slug: /knowledge/mysql/generated-columns
 ---

-**MySQL** is a popular open-source relational database that lets you store data. **Generated Columns** are a feature of MySQL that allows you to store and read data that is dependent on other data; without requiring complex INSERT or UPDATE queries.
+**MySQL** is a popular open-source relational database that lets you store data. **Generated columns** are a feature of MySQL that allows you to store and read data that is dependent on other data; without requiring complex INSERT or UPDATE queries.

 ## What are Generated Columns?

-Generated Columns are columns that contain values calculated by expressions which can be dependent on other columns; in a similar manner to formulas in a spreadsheet.
-There are two types of Generated Columns in MySQL: _Stored_ and _Virtual_.
+Generated columns are columns that contain values calculated by expressions which can be dependent on other columns; in a similar manner to formulas in a spreadsheet.
+There are two types of generated columns in MySQL: _Stored_ and _Virtual_.

 ### Stored Generated Columns

-Stored Generated Columns are stored and evaluated when a row is inserted or updated.
+Stored generated columns are stored and evaluated when a row is inserted or updated.
 As a result, stored generated columns use disk space in addition to CPU cycles during the execution of `INSERT` and `UPDATE` statements.

 ### Virtual Generated Columns

-Virtual Generated Columns are not stored, and only evaluated when a row is read _(after BEFORE [triggers](https://dev.mysql.com/doc/refman/5.7/en/trigger-syntax.html))_.
+Virtual generated columns are not stored, and only evaluated when a row is read _(after BEFORE [triggers](https://dev.mysql.com/doc/refman/5.7/en/trigger-syntax.html))_.
 As a result, virtual generated columns take no storage at the cost of CPU cycles for `SELECT` statements.

 ### Limitations of Generated Columns

-Generated Column expressions must be deterministic which means that — given the same input — an expression must always produce the same output.
-As a result, Generated Columns can not be used with stored variables, functions, procedures, and subqueries; which could cause the output to be non-deterministic.
-Following this constraint, Generated Columns can not be used to generate random values.
-On the other hand, a Generated Column may reference other generated columns within the same table, as long as those columns are declared before the Generated Column.
-In contrast, a Generated Column may reference any non-generated column _regardless_ of its position within the table.
+Generated column expressions must be deterministic which means that — given the same input — an expression must always produce the same output.
+As a result, generated columns can not be used with stored variables, functions, procedures, and subqueries; which could cause the output to be non-deterministic.
+Following this constraint, generated columns can not be used to generate random values.
+On the other hand, a generated column may reference any non-generated column _regardless_ of its position within the table row and any other generated column within the same table row, as long as those columns are declared before the generated column.

 ## When to use Generated Columns?